Tajikistan Airlines Flight 3183: Accident

 The aircraft departed from Khujand Airport in the afternoon of 15 December 1997.
-Upon entering the airspace of the Emirate of Sharjah the aircraft began to descend, experiencing turbulence on the way down.
+Upon entering the airspace of the Emirate of Sharjah, the aircraft began to descend, experiencing turbulence on the way down.
 Preparing for final approach, the crew did not notice they were too low, and the aircraft crashed into the desert approximately 13 km east of Sharjah Airport.
 All 79 passengers were killed (although one survived the crash, only to later die in hospital) as well as 6 of the 7 crew members.
 The sole survivor was identified as the flight navigator, 37-year-old Sergei Petrov.

+Cause

-The International Civil Aviation Organization suggested the probable cause was "The pilot descended below the assigned altitude and unintentionally continued a descent into terrain.
+According to the Aviation Safety Network, "The pilot descended below the assigned altitude and unintentionally continued a descent into terrain.
 Contributing factors were self-induced stress, slight turbulence and non-adherence to operating procedures".
 The president of the Tajikistan State Air Company, who had chartered the flight, claimed that an explosion had taken place on the aircraft prior to the crash, but there was no evidence to support this.